Axial-SQL/AxialSqlTools/README.md

 - [**Copy Query for Web Paste**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Copy-Query-for-Web-Paste): Preserve the text format to ensure proper rendering when inserting into HTML-aware clients such as Outlook Online, Gmail, and others.

-- [**Query Templates and Snippets**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Query-Templates-and-Snippets): Quickly access your personal collection of query templates for common tasks, reducing the time and effort required for routine work.
+- [**Query Templates and Snippets**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Query-Templates-and-Snippets): Quickly access a saved collection of query templates for common tasks, reducing the time and effort required for routine work.

 - [**Export Grid to Google Sheets**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Google-Sheets-Export): Quickly export results from the grid view directly into Google Sheets.